mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 4. Consider a sliding window of every three normalized datasets (Might be able to hack this with a very clever groupby or join?
 Not sure.)
 5. Of all of the 98 outputs of the last stage, consider all pairs.
-(Join or cartesian product) However, because we don't want to compute all 1000 possibilities, lets just evaluate a random sample of these pairs
+(Join or cartesian product) However, because we don't want to compute all 10000 possibilities, let's just evaluate a random sample of these pairs
 6. Find the best of all of these possibilities (reduction)

 In code this might look like the following: